 Should You Repair or Replace an Old Appliance?

-Lists pop up all the time showing the lifespan of major appliances, and you may have read that around 10 years is typical for a dryer.
-So why spend $250 for three more years when a new dryer costs $600?
+Lists pop up all the time showing the lifespans of major appliances, and you may have read that around 10 years is typical for a dryer.
+So why spend $300 for three more years when a new dryer costs $800?
 To decide whether to repair or replace any appliance, consider how much time your investment is likely to buy—but be aware that published lifespans can be misleading.

 Second, many owners replace old appliances with new units because they want different features, a new color, or another size; don’t want to move it to a new house; or want to get rid of the machine for reasons unrelated to durability.
 Some might even be jettisoned because owners misuse published lifespans to prematurely condemn their appliances to the junk heap.
-If you are happy with your dryer, these factors are irrelevant.
+If you are happy with your dryer, and there are no signs of rust or other visible flaws, these factors are irrelevant.

 Also, just because one element of your appliance breaks doesn’t necessarily mean others will fail.
 Things break, even on new appliances.
 A model with no visible damage besides the issue you are fixing might last many years without other problems—and the next problem also might require only a reasonably priced repair.
 Many major appliances, including relatively inexpensive models—which may cost less because they have few extra (and failure-prone) controls—keep drying, washing, or chilling for years.

-In short, the repair-or-replace decision is not always easy.
-In fact, it’s often a balancing act.
+In short, the repair-or-replace decision is not always easy; it’s often a balancing act.